 Sergii Figurnyi / Adobe Stock

-For us, the best way to travel around Italy is hands down to rent a car.
-If you rent a car, you’ll have the ultimate freedom to go anywhere you want, anytime you want.
+For us, the best way to travel around Italy is to rent a car.
+If you rent a car, you’ll have the ultimate freedom to go anywhere, anytime.
 And you’ll be able to visit charming, off-the-beaten-path towns for a more authentic experience.

 But if renting a car is not something you want to do, don’t sweat it!
 You can also easily get around Italy by train, plane, or boat, or if you want to get creative, a Vespa!
 Here is a comparison of the different options for getting around Italy before we dive into more detail about each method of transportation: